zalando-incubator/play-etcd-watcher/README.md

 correspond to its minor version.
 As an example, if the first release of `play-etcd-watcher` was made for Play ```2.5.4```, the version would be ```2.5.0```.

+## Developer notes
+### Releasing artifacts to nexus

+#### Prerequisites
+To deploy the artifact to nexus you need to have the following prerequisites:
+ - Sonatype account
+ - Rights for the corresponding repository
+ - Your pgp key to sign the artifact

+#### Deployment procedure

+See [this page](http://central.sonatype.org/pages/ossrh-guide.html) for more documentation.
+We use `sbt-sonatype` and `sbt-pgp` plugins to take care of deployment.
+To deploy, run the following commands: git clean -df sbt publishSigned sbt sonatypeRelease

+IF the last step fails with an error like this:

+    [error] Multiple repositories are found:
+    [error] [orgzalando-1999] status:open, profile:org.zalando(6cc4d987a65f6) description: Implicitly created (auto staging).
+    [error] [orgzalando-2009] status:open, profile:org.zalando(6cc4d987a65f6) description: Implicitly created (auto staging).
+    [error] Specify one of the repository ids in the command line

+then you may need to specify the id explicitly:

+   sbt "sonatypeRelease orgzalando-2009"

+Most probably `profileId` is that the last in the list but check [staging repositories](https://oss.sonatype.org/#stagingRepositories) (you need to be logged in).

+Have fun!

 ## License

 The MIT License (MIT)